Weight gain, crushing fatigue, the inability to sleep…

 Because of this, it’s a good idea to understand some of the symptoms you may be experiencing if you have adrenal-related problems.

 Common symptoms of cortisol dysregulation:

-- Sensation of being "wired but tired" especially at night
+- The sensation of being “wired but tired”, especially at night

-- Feeling of getting a "second wind" at night, especially around 9-10pm
+- The feeling of getting a “second wind” at night, especially around 9-10 pm

 - Weight gain and/or weight loss resistance